grnet/gnt-networking/docs/index.rst

  - ARP, Reply IP is-at DEV_MAC (Created by host's DEV)

+L3 Routing
+""""""""""

 With the above we have a working proxy ARP configuration.
 The rest is done via simple L3 routing.
-Lets assume the following:
+We assume the following:

 * ``TABLE`` is the extra routing table
 * ``SUBNET`` is the IPv4 subnet where the VM's IP resides